ClickHouse/ClickHouse/docs/en/development/build.md

  clang --version
 ```

-You can install the older clang like clang-11 from packages and them use it to build the new clang from sources.
+You can install the older clang like clang-11 from packages and then use it to build the new clang from sources.

 Here is an example of how to install the new `cmake` from the official website: